 When to seek deeper guidance

-If results highlight deep dissatisfaction or recurring unresolved issues, consider professional support.
-A therapist can help with emotional healing, while a career counselor can map realistic steps toward a new path.
-Use your quiz as an initial diagnosis and professionals as a tailored treatment plan.
+If results point to deep dissatisfaction or recurring unresolved issues, a therapist or career counselor can provide tailored support.
+Use your quiz as an initial diagnosis and professionals as a treatment plan when needed.

 From Quiz Results to Real-Life Changes

-Now it’s time to turn insight into action.
-Change is gradual—start with small experiments that align with your purpose rather than attempting a full life overhaul.
+Turn insight into action with small, low-risk experiments rather than a full life overhaul.

 Creating your action plan